supercuriosity/Haifeng-academic-web/content/authors/admin/_index.md

 ## About Me

 Hi!
 I am an undergraduate researcher at Shanghai Jiao Tong University, working with Prof. Yonglu Li and supervised by Prof. Cewu Lu.
-I am also guided by Prof. Jianping He, Prof. Hong Li, and Dr. Junyi Zhang.
+I am also guided by Prof. Jianping He.
 My research interests lie in Embodied AI, robot learning, and Human-Robot Interaction.
 I am particularly interested in building intelligent systems that understand human behavior, learn from demonstrations, and collaborate adaptively in complex environments.